vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-params.en.md

 ### Accessing parameters from a block instance

 You can access parameters from a block instance via the `this.params` field.
-Its value is a hash of parameters from the `data-bem` attribute of the block DOM element (`this.domElem`).
+Its value is a hash of parameters from the `data-bem` attribute of the block's DOM element (`this.domElem`).

 For example, you can access parameters of the `my-block` block like this: